Help & Advice Articles, Videos and How-to-Guides

 Our PermaSEAL damp proofing mesh membranes will also provide a key for rendering, if you aim to plaster your garden room walls directly.
 For example, if you’re building solid 9" brick or stone walls, these can be rendered or take dot and dab plasterboard for internal finishes when the membrane is applied.

-If you are building a brick garden structure, then you should also protect exterior walls from water ingress.
+If you are building a brick garden room, then you should also protect exterior walls from water ingress.
 Your garden building will be exposed to wet and windy weather throughout the year.
 Protecting the brickwork will help minimise water and structural damage, such as penetrating damp, making cracks worse, and freezing thaw issues.

-Do I need a vapour barrier in my garden room?
+Do I need a vapour barrier?

 Vapour Control Layers (VCL) are a requirement in some circumstances, such as including a stud wall or adding garden room insulation.
 As you build insulation into a building, you leave a space between that insulation and the outer wall.
 This may increase condensation later on.
 VCLs put a stop to this by controlling how much moisture can pass through your garden room.